 *If your rabbit seems quiet and not their usual self or if they are showing any signs of discomfort, check them immediately.

-- Never pull at clumps of dry poop around your bunnies bottom as you could tear their skin.
+* Never pull at clumps of dry poop around your rabbit’s bottom as you could tear their skin.
 Dampen it to help soften it first and then gently remove it a little at a time.
 If it is stuck closely to your bunnies skin, then use your fingers rather than a comb

-- If your rabbit’s bottom is heavily soiled, then you may need to bath their bottom.
+* If your rabbit’s bottom is heavily soiled, then you may need to bathe their bottom.

-- Place your bunny into the tray and use your hand or the wet towel to wipe around your bunnies bottom.
+* Place your rabbit into the tray and use your hand or the wet towel to wipe around your rabbit’s bottom.
 Keep doing this until clean

-- Once clean, lift your bunny out onto a dry towel and dry them as much as you can.
+* Once clean, lift your rabbit out onto a dry towel and dry them as much as you can.
 Use tissue paper to absorb the water from the fur also

-- You need to get your bunnies as dry as possible to stop their skin from chafing.
-Use a hairdryer, set on low, if your bunny is ok with them.
+* You need to get your rabbit as dry as possible to stop their skin from chafing.
+Use a hairdryer set on low if your rabbit doesn’t get spooked by it.

-PLEASE NOTE: Don’t ever bath bunnies like you would a dog & never ever place a bunny into cold water – they can die of shock.
+**PLEASE NOTE: Don’t ever bath rabbits like you would a dog & never ever place a rabbit in cold water – they can die of shock.**